WestTeam/westteam.github.io/index.md

 <div class="tile">
-  <h2 class="post-title">Coupe de France 2018</h2>
+  <h1 class="post-title">Coupe de France 2018</h2>
-  <p class="post-excerpt">This year's goal is to make robots collect and discover atoms.
+  <p>This year's goal is to make robots collect and discover atoms.
 Your mission, should you accept it, will consist of:

 Collecting atoms and sorting them by weight.
 Use a particle accelerator to discover a new heavier element.